m5lk3n/dotfiles/README.md

 This setup also assumes tools like `curl` to be installed on the system.
 The existence of required tools is checked in the `Makefile`.

-Note: An existing `neovim` may break this `Makefile`'s dependency check.
-Please uninstall `neovim`; although I mean no disrespect here, you won't need it anymore anyway ;-)
+Note: An existing `neovim` breaks this `Makefile`'s dependency check.
+Please uninstall `neovim`; although I mean no disrespect here, you won't need it anymore anyway: `sudo apt remove neovim`

 The `Makefile` setup (where applicable) was successfully tested on the following systems:

 - Macbook Pro M1, macOS Ventura (zsh)
 - Raspberry Pi 400, Fedora Workstation 37 (zsh)
-- Custom-built Asus Barebone-based solution, Linux Mint 21 (bash)
+- Custom-built Asus Barebone-based solution + Lenovo Thinkpad X201 and X250, Linux Mint 21 (bash)
 - Google Cloudshell (bash) (SSH-connected, not via browser!)

 ### Vim